Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 The investor needs to select the most suitable option depending on their goals and situation.

-The Guest Investor Visa is required to enter Hungary to invest.
+The Guest Investor Visa is required to enter Hungary to invest and apply for residency.
 The visa is granted for a period of up to 6 months and obtained via an Embassy or Consulate of Hungary in the applicant’s country of residency.

 If the applicant comes from a country with a visa-free waiver with Hungary, this step is skipped.

-Permit applications are processed within several days.
-Residence permit cards are sent to the investor’s address in Hungary, as indicated in the application.
+Permit applications are processed within 21—30 days, and residence permit cards are issued within 7 days after approval.
+The cards are sent to the investor’s address in Hungary, as indicated in the application.

 It is also possible to receive cards in person at the migration office, but the applicant needs to prove that they cannot receive the documents by post.